 $30.25

-You will be expected to pay a deposit of up to 75 percent of the anticipated total cost of the completed transcript at the time you place the order.
-If you cannot afford the transcript, you may have other options, as outlined below.
+You will need to pay a deposit of up to 75% of the anticipated total cost of the completed transcript at the time you place the order.
+If you can't afford the transcript, you may have other options, as outlined below.

 Paying for and Alternatives to Transcripts

-The state will not necessarily cover the costs of the transcript even if you cannot afford them.
-The state will pay for the transcript only if your case involves a constitutional liberty interest (such as a possible jail sentence or involuntary confinement) or a child in need of supervision.
-The state will not pay for your transcript in a civil case such as a divorce or a landlord-tenant dispute.
+The state will not necessarily cover the costs of the transcript even if you can't afford them.
+The state will pay for the transcript only if your case involves a constitutional liberty interest (such as a possible jail sentence or involuntary confinement) or in child abuse and neglect proceedings.
+The state will not pay for your transcript in a non-criminal case such as a divorce or a landlord-tenant dispute.

-If you cannot afford a transcript, you have several potential options:
+If you can't afford a transcript, there are a couple of potential options:

 Audio Recording

 You can ask to have the audio recording used instead of ordering a written transcript.
-To request that the Supreme Court use the audio recording:
+To ask the Supreme Court to use the audio recording:

-In exceptional cases you can ask to have a transcript made pro bono, meaning without cost to you.
+In exceptional cases you can ask to have a transcript made without cost to you.
 To apply:

-• You must qualify to waive filing fees and service costs
+• You must qualify to waive filing fees and service costs.
+See the Application to Waive Filing Fees and Service Costs web page for the application form.

-• You must not qualify to use the audio or video recording
+• You must not qualify to use the audio recording.

-• You must file a motion with the Supreme Court and state the hearing dates, hours to be transcribed, and issues that require a transcript
+• You must file a motion with the Supreme Court and state the hearing dates, hours to be transcribed, and issues that require a transcript.
+You may use the Appellate Motion form (800-00004) at the bottom of this page.